Skip to content

 Tier 1 — bn.freeze(*nodes): marks nodes as static.
 The discrete index array is computed once on the first infer() call and cached for all subsequent calls.
 The pgmpy VariableElimination object is also cached.

-Tier 2 — bn.precompute(query): runs all ∏ n_states combinations once and stores a numpy lookup table.
+Tier 2 — bn.precompute(query): solves all ∏ n_states combinations once (via a single joint query per query node) and stores a numpy lookup table.
 Subsequent infer() calls use O(H×W) fancy indexing — zero pgmpy queries per call.
 Best for real-time dashboards with a fixed BN structure.

 Call bn.clear_cache() to reset all caches if inputs change.